-Tuberculosis (TB) is a contagious airborne disease that typically affects the lungs.
+Tuberculosis (TB) is a contagious, airborne disease that typically affects the lungs.
 TB is caused by a bacterium called Mycobacterium tuberculosis.
-The bacterium can travel through the bloodstream if the TB infection is not treated quickly.
-It can infect other organs and tissues in the body.
+If the infection is not treated quickly, the bacteria can travel through the bloodstream to infect other organs and tissues.

-Sometimes, the bacterium will travel to the membranes surrounding the brain and spinal cord (the meninges).
-Infection of the meninges can result in the development of a life-threatening condition known as meningeal tuberculosis.
+Sometimes, the bacteria will travel to the meninges, which are the membranes surrounding the brain and spinal cord.
+Infected meninges can result in a life-threatening condition known as meningeal tuberculosis.
 Meningeal tuberculosis is also known as tubercular meningitis or TB meningitis.

 TB and TB meningitis can develop in children and adults of all ages.
-However, people with specific health problems are at greater risk for developing these conditions.
+However, people with specific health problems are at greater risk of developing these conditions.

 Risk factors for TB meningitis include having a history of:

 TB meningitis is rarely found in the United States because of high vaccination rates.
-In low-income countries, children between birth and 4 years old are most likely to develop this condition.
+In low-income countries, children between birth and 4 years of age are most likely to develop this condition.

-Symptoms of TB meningitis typically appear slowly at first.
+At first, symptoms of TB meningitis typically appear slowly.
 They become more severe over a period of weeks.
-During the early stages of the infection, symptoms typically include:
+During the early stages of the infection, symptoms can include:

 As the disease progresses, the symptoms will become more serious.
-Classic symptoms of meningitis (e.g., stiff neck, headache, light sensitivity) are not always present.
+Classic symptoms of meningitis, such as stiff neck, headache, and light sensitivity, are not always present in meningeal tuberculosis.
 Instead, you may experience the following symptoms: